Dosmaster4life/cse212tutorial/Set/Set.md

 ```
 [Solution](SetExampleProblem.py)

-# Problem 2
+# Set Problem for you to solve
 John has friends that want to see what traits they have in common with them.
-Create a program with sets that shows his friends what they have in common with John.s
+Create a program with sets that shows his friends what they have in common with John.

  ```python
 John_Traits = {'Low Self Esteem', 'Loyal', 'Friendly', 'Loving', 21, 'Thrifty', "Clean", "Giving", "Thoughtful"}